-Soaring melodies and big hooks are the stock and trade – but Westy’s older than he sounds, so dissonant architecture and quiet contemplation trace an arc of maturity through his recent catalog.
-From rock and pop confections to ambient, dance, shoegaze, field recordings, sound manipulations and spoken word, he’ll try on any hat, styles of the day be damned.
+I love a soaring melody and a big hook – but of late (you know, as a result of ‘maturity’), dissonant architecture and quiet contemplation now trace arcs through my recent releases, where ambient, dance, shoegaze, field recordings, sound manipulations and spoken word intersperse my rock and pop tracks.
+All this to say, I’ll try on any hat, styles of the day be damned.

 “A cloud fitted with an iron scaffold…”